pigmonkey/spark/README.md

 ## Trusted Networks

+The trusted network framework provided by [nmtrust][11] is leveraged to start certain systemd units when connected to trusted networks, and stop them elsewhere.

+This helps to avoid leaking personal information on untrusted networks by ensuring that certain network tasks are not running in the background.
+Currently, this is used for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and BitlBee (see the section below on BitlBee).
+The git-annex assistant is also toggled based on the state of the trusted network, but does not use the same tools provided by `nmcli` due to its slightly different requirements (see the section below on git-annex).

 Trusted networks are defined using their NetworkManager UUIDs, configured in the `network.trusted_uuid` list.
 NetworkManager UUIDs may be discovered using `nmcli con`.
-The list of trusted networks is made available at `/usr/local/etc/trusted_networks`.

-A list of systemd units which should be enabled when connected to a trusted network, but disabled when there is no network or any time a connection to an untrusted network is established, is maintained at `/usr/local/etc/trusted_units`.
-A script, `toggle_units`, is provided to analyze the current network connections and toggle the trusted units as appropriate.
-Finally, a NetworkManager dispatcher is installed to call this script anytime a network interface has been activated or deactivated.

-This design helps to avoid leaking personal information on untrusted networks, by ensuring that certain network tasks are not running in the background.
-Currently, this is implemented for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and BitlBee (see the section below on BitlBee).
-The git-annex assistant is also toggled based on the state of the trusted network, but does not use the same dispatcher or `toggle_units` script as the other units due to its slightly different requirements (see the section below on git-annex).

 ## Mail

 ### Receiving Mail

-Receiving mail is supported by syncing from IMAP servers via both [isync][11] and [OfflineIMAP][12].
+Receiving mail is supported by syncing from IMAP servers via both [isync][12] and [OfflineIMAP][13].
 By default isync is enabled, but this can be changed to OfflineIMAP by setting the value of the `mail.sync_tool` variable to `offlineimap`.

 ### Sending Mail

-[msmtp][13] is used to send mail.
-Included as part of msmtp's documentation are a set of [msmtpq scripts][14] for queuing mail.
+[msmtp][14] is used to send mail.
+Included as part of msmtp's documentation are a set of [msmtpq scripts][15] for queuing mail.
 These scripts are copied to the user's path for use.
 When calling `msmtpq` instead of `msmtp`, mail is sent normally if internet connectivity is available.
 If the user is offline, the mail is saved in a queue, to be sent out when internet connectivity is again